anjuanjali78689/python-basics/README.md

 Python basics practice including variables, data types, operators, and input/output programs.

 ## Variable
-1. Write a Python program to create a variable name and store your name in it.
+1.Write a Python program to create a variable name and store your name in it.
 Print the variable.

    ```python
     name = "Anjali"